ashley-ferreira/WACO/README.md

 **CSA Challenge Selected:** Exploring the distant universe with James Webb Space Telescope (Moonwalker/advanced).

-**Team Members:** Yusuf Ahmed, Dhvani Doshi, Ashley Ferreira, Daniel Reimer.
+**Galaxy Hunters Team Members:** Yusuf Ahmed, Dhvani Doshi, Ashley Ferreira, Daniel Reimer.

 **Contact:** If you run into issues with this notebook or want to discuss our work, you can reach us at ashleydc.fereira@gmail.com.